Pyomo/mpi-sppy/doc/src/admm_ph.rst

 .. note::

-    In our example we have chosen to split equally among the regions the cost of transport from a region source to a region target equally.
+    In the example the cost of transport is chosen to be split equally in the region source and the region target.

     We here represent the flow problem with a directed graph.
 If a flow from DC2 to DC1 were to be authorized we would create a dummy node DC2DC1.